 H.264, also known as MPEG-4 Part 10/AVC, is a video compression standard that provides high quality video streams at low bit rates.
-An H.264 video stream consists of different types of frames such as I-frames and P-frames.
-An I-frame is a complete image whereas P-frames only contain the differences from previous frames.
+An H.264 video stream consists of different types of frames such as I-frames, P-frames and B-frames.
+An I-frame is a complete image whereas P-frames and B-frames only contain the differences from previous/future frames.